 3. Remember the clocks go back

 This one is surprisingly simple but is often forgotten.
 Make sure the time is updated on all security systems and CCTV cameras when the clocks go back.
-This year in the UK the clocks go back 1 hour at 2am on the 25th October.
+This year in the UK the clocks will go back on 31 October at 2am.

 If you do not update the times on cameras, or if the time is incorrect, then it may make CCTV footage impermissible as evidence in court.
 If the end of summertime hours affect your business or if you are considering revised hours for the remote monitoring of your business, contact your remote monitoring station to let them know.